 4 or 5 lime leaves

-2 stalks lemon grass, halved lengthwise, woody leaves removed
+2 stalks of lemon grass, halved lengthwise, woody leaves removed

 a small knob frozen ginger